-Russell Defense Firm Is Known for Providing Excellent OUI Defense
+Russell Defense Firm Is Known for Providing Trusted OUI Defense

-Field sobriety tests are a series of divided attention tests designed to provide evidence for probable cause to arrest you for operating under the influence.
-Don't give that evidence to the police.
-Would you give your online banking password to the IRS?
-Of course not.
-So do the same thing with the police.
-If the police coaxed you into doing these roadside activities, all is not lost.
-It is for the jury to decide if divide attention tests demonstrate that a person's ability to operate a motor vehicle safely was diminished by alcohol and whether to rely on this evidence.
+Field sobriety tests are one of the first tools that an officer has to determine whether a person is too intoxicated to drive.
+It is for the jury to decide if field sobriety exercises demonstrate a person's ability to operate a motor vehicle safely was diminished and whether to rely on this evidence.
 The jury may accept it or reject it and the jury may give it such weight as the jury thinks it deserves.
 In making its assessment, the jury may consider the nature of the tests, the circumstances under which they were given and performed, and all of the evidence in the case.

-If you were arrested based on field sobriety exercises— or if you feel that your rights were violated in any manner during the initial test, arrest or booking — you need to contact a Brighton criminal defense attorney from Russell Defense Firm right away.
+If you were arrested based on a field sobriety test result — or if you feel that your rights were violated in any manner during the initial test, arrest or booking — you need to contact a Brighton criminal defense attorney from Russell Defense Firm right away.